insaneinside/proxy-rmi/README.md

 and the author provides no guarantees of safety, suitability, _or_ sanity for a particular purpose.
 ProxyRMI is still undergoing some changes in its API, and is by no means stable enough to use in production code unless you are willing to pick up the pieces.
-No support can be provided by the author at the current time.
+Only minimal support can be provided by the author at the current time.

 ProxyRMI currently has no support for sharing a local proxy for an object that lives on one remote node to a third-party node.
 Because its connection scheme